AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 1. Log into the [Adobe Experience Cloud](https://experience.adobe.com/)
 1. From the Experience Cloud home screen, click Target:
     ![Experience Cloud Home Screen](assets/aec_homeScreen_clickTarget.png)
 1. You should get to the Activities list in Adobe Target, as pictured below and you should see that your user has Approver-level access.
-If you unable to access Target, please contact one of your company's Experience Cloud Administrators, request Approver level access to Target and resume this tutorial once you have been granted access:
+If you unable to access Target or cannot verify the Approver-level access, please contact one of your company's Experience Cloud Administrators, request this access and resume this tutorial once it's been granted:

     ![Adobe UI](assets/targetUI_approver.png)